scaomath/galerkin-transformer/README.md

 ```

 # Memory and speed profiling using `autograd.profiler`
-Using CUDA, Fourier Transformer features an over 40% reduction in `self_cuda_memory_usage` versus the standard softmax normalized transformers, and Galerkin Transformer doubles the backpropagation speed versus the standard linearized transformers.
+Using CUDA, Fourier Transformer features an over 40% reduction in `self_cuda_memory_usage` versus the standard softmax normalized transformers, and Galerkin Transformer's the backpropagation speed has a 20% to 100% increase over the standard linearized transformers.
 If no GPU is available please enable the `--no-cuda` switch.

 Example 1 memory profile of a model with 96 hidden dimension with an input sequence length 8192.
 Compare the memory usage of the Fourier transformer with the one with softmax
 ```bash